michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 6. The accuracy is checked on the teste set

+### 3.2 Hyperdrive and hyperparameter tuning

-The hyperdrive package helps us in the task of hyperparameter tuning, which leads to the best performance of our model, given the training set.
-Finding the best combination of these hyperparameters is a consuming task, considering the assessment of a long list of combinations of each variable (in our case with only two hyperparameters, a list of *M* C inverse regularization factors and *N* max_iter iterations of the algorithm would lead to *MxN* runs).
+The hyperdrive package helps us in the hyperparameter tuning task, which leads to the best performance of our model, given the training set.
+Finding the best combination of these hyperparameters is a consuming task, considering a list of possible combinations of each variable (in our case with only two hyperparameters, a list of *M* C inverse regularization factors and *N* max_iter iterations of the algorithm would lead to *MxN* runs).
+Not selecting all combinations would decrease the experiments's time, and still lead us to good results.
+In this case, a *random selection* of parameters would help us to get some results in less time.

-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

-**What are the benefits of the parameter sampler you chose?**

-**What are the benefits of the early stopping policy you chose?**
+Moreover, hyperdrive monitors the runs and their results, using predefined policies that can interrupt an experiment if the criteria is not met.
+It is useful when a combination of parameters is chosen, however the performance of the model using them is unacceptable and far from the best results so far.

+Thus, the following choices regarding hyperdrive were taken:

+* Parameter Sampling - Random Parameter sampling, as we can select both continuous and discrete values from a list
+* BanditPolicy - Early termination based on some criteria, it stops the run if the performance is far below from the best run

 ## 4. AutoML